Dead Cat Bounce: Bootlegs

 The band also regularly performed a late night covers set called Bootlegs.
 The two-hour show included over 140 different songs many of which are played as mashups.
 They played this set at numerous festivals including the Dublin Fringe, the Kilkenny Cat Laughs, the Melbourne International Comedy Festival, the Galway Comedy Festival and the Oxegen Festival.
 In 2011 Dead Cat Bounce were the house band for Late'n'Live in the Gilded Balloon and played 25 straight nights from 3 – 5 am at the Edinburgh Festival Fringe.

 Past members

-On Friday 7 October 2011, through their Facebook page, the band announced that Mick Cullinan (keyboards) would no longer be performing with them.
+In October 2011, through their Facebook page, the band announced that Mick Cullinan (keyboards) would no longer be performing with them.

 Final show and reunion

 On 20 September 2013 Dead Cat Bounce performed their 'last ever' show 'Dead Cat Bounce...You're Welcome For The Music' in Vicar St, Dublin, with the full original line up including Cullinan.
 In December 2017 they returned to the Project Arts Centre for a week of reunion shows, 'Dead Cat Bounce...Do Stop Believing'.